sj-wilkinson/sj-wilkinson.github.io/_pages/about.md

 ======
 ------

-I am currenlty working on developing a legacy dataset that combines optical data products from the Sloan Digital Sky Survey (SDSS) and molecular gas measurements from the Atacama Large (sub-)Millimeter Array (ALMA) archive.
+I am currently working on developing a legacy dataset that combines optical data products from the Sloan Digital Sky Survey (SDSS) and molecular gas measurements from the Atacama Large (sub-)Millimeter Array (ALMA) archive.

 As a teaser for what's coming, please enjoy this figure of an SDSS galaxy as viewed at the 115 GHz (rest-frame) CO(1-0) emission line.